wongdigital/rogerwong-site/_posts/putin-false.md

   - "politics"
   - "projects"
 imageSrc: "/images/Putin-Featured.jpg"
+imageAlt: "Poster of Putin as a false idol with the word FALSE"
 excerpt: "My poster depicting Vladimir Putin as a false idol won a Gold Award in the Graphis Poster 2024 Awards.
 Created in response to Russia's invasion of Ukraine, the design features a golden bust of Putin against a red backdrop with \"FALSE\" written in both Russian and English.
 The poster was printed and displayed in Kyiv, and a limited-edition screen print raised funds for Ukrainian humanitarian aid."
 ---